tuub/kitodo-mediaserver/doc/Actions.md

 ## preproduceDerivativesAction

-Generate derivatives for all master files in a METS file using Java converter.
+Generate derivatives for master files in a METS file using Java converter.

 ##### Call parameters

-- `fileGrp` (required): The file group to generate derivatives for every file, e.g. `THUMBS`
+- `fileGrp` (required): The file group to generate derivatives for, e.g. `THUMBS`
-- `fileId` (optional): The file ID to generate a single derivative file for.
+- `fileId` (optional): If omitted, derivatives of all files in the file group will be created.

 ## preproduceFullPdfFileConvertAction

-Generate a full PDF containing all images in one PDF file using Java converter.
+Generate a full PDF containing containing all images and possibly embedded OCR in one PDF file using Java converter.

 ## registerDoi